PaulFrankling/proper_clobber/TESTING.md

 * I visited [Bootstrap](https://getbootstrap.com/docs/4.4/getting-started/introduction/) and added `dropleft` to the dropdown menu class and although I think it might look better below the icon, it at least shows the navgation links fully.

 ![Mobile bug fix](readme/testing/bugs/mobile-dropdown-bug-fix.png)

+##### Bug 2

+* During the testing process, all the modals were tested throughout the website and out of four of them, three worked as expected.
+The one with the bug was on the Product page.
+When the 'Delete' button is clicked on by the superuser, the modal will appear so the superuser can confirm deletion.
+When the modal was activated, the screen would furiously flicker and modal buttons wouldn't be able to be interacted with easily.
+The issue was solved by moving the modal code and pasting it below a couple of closing `</div>` tags.

+##### Bug 3

+* Again the Product page modal provided another bug.
+This time when a product was deleted, it would delete a different product to the one selected.
+I added `_{{product.id}}` to the delete buttons `data-target="#myModal"` tag and the modals `id="myModal` tag.
+I created a couple of products and tested the modal and both the correct products were deleted.

+##### Bug 4

+* When adding a product, I noticed that when the superuser inputted a valid image URL into the relevant input field and nothing in the image file, the default 'no_image.png' would appear.
+I added an `elif` statement to each occurence of product imagery in the project so that if nothing was entered in the image file field, the URL would render correctly.

 #### Known Bugs